ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index.md

 else's name, or ask anyone for prior knowledge about the review quiz._

 We encourage you to find your preferred method for staying engaged with the course.
 There are lots of ways to earn full credit for a week's engagement.
-For example: (1) attending all lectures (for the section in which you're enrolled); or (2) attending two lectures and two discussion sections; or (3) answering all questions on the review quiz correctly; or (4) attending two lectures and getting two answers correct on the review  quiz; etc.
+For example: (1) attending all lectures (for the section in which you're enrolled); or (2) attending three lectures and two discussion sections; or (3) answering all questions on the review quiz correctly; or (4) attending two lectures and getting two answers correct on the review  quiz; etc.

 ## <a id="b:exams" href="#b:exams">Exams</a>